juice-shop/pwning-juice-shop/appendix/solutions.md

    ![XSS user in details dialog](img/xss2_user-modal.png)

-### Perform a persisted XSS attack without using the frontend application at all
+### :warning: Perform a persisted XSS attack without using the frontend application at all

 1. Log in to the application with any user.
 2. Copy your `Authorization` header from any HTTP request submitted via